apache/www-site/content/dyn/closer.md

 [**[preferred][path_info]**]([preferred][path_info])

-Other mirror sites are suggested below.
+Other mirror sites are below.

 It is essential that you [verify the integrity](#verify) of the downloaded file using the PGP signature (`.asc` file) or a hash (`.md5` or `.sha*` file).

-Please only use the backup mirrors to download KEYS, PGP signatures and hashes (SHA* etc) -- or if no other mirrors are working.
+Only use the backup mirrors to download KEYS, PGP signatures and hashes (SHA* etc) -- or if no other mirrors are working.

 [if-any http]